 four or more prescriptions filled for asthma medicine.

-This quality score is based on the percentage of patients with chronic asthma who received a prescription for daily control medicine and filled it.
+This quality score is based on the percentage of patients with chronic asthma who received a prescription for daily control medicine and filled it often enough that the supply would cover 75% of the days in a calendar year.
 Because relatively few doctors' offices have at least 30 patients who meet the definition of 'patients with chronic asthma,' the number of doctors' offices with quality scores for this area of care is small.

 For this topic, what is meant by better, average, and below?

 For each doctor's office, the percentage of patients with chronic asthma who received and filled a prescription for 'daily control' medicine is turned into a quality score by comparing the percentage for that doctor's office to the statewide average of 40.8%.

 'Better' means 53.2% or more got daily control medicine

 'Average' means between 28.7% and 53.1% of patients got daily control medicine